Heart and hands icon Pregnancy Resource Ministry Support Gap Calculator

 The projection table extends the same logic across future years.
 Expense grows by the inflation input, and income grows by the expected growth rate input.
 That does not predict the future with certainty, but it is a disciplined way to ask whether support is likely to keep pace with program demand.

+In a pregnancy resource ministry planning session, the numbers are easiest to understand when you plug in one year's service demand instead of speaking in broad estimates.
 Suppose a ministry serves 320 clients per year.
 Medical appointments cost 110 dollars per client.
 Counseling totals 860 hours at 38 dollars per hour, mentoring totals 620 hours at 24 dollars per hour, and the baby boutique distributes 480 bundles at 32 dollars each.
-Those assumptions produce annual direct program expense of 97,920 dollars.
+Those assumptions produce annual direct program expense of 98,120 dollars.
 If volunteers contribute 280 medical hours and 540 mentoring hours valued at 22 dollars per hour, the calculator also shows 18,040 dollars of donated labor value alongside the cash budget picture.

 If you lower event revenue, reduce church support, or increase costs to reflect rising supply prices, the outcome changes quickly.
 That is why the calculator is more valuable as a scenario tool than as a one-time estimate.
 Try running one version with current known numbers, another with conservative assumptions, and a third with a growth plan that includes a new grant cycle or a recurring donor campaign.
 Comparing those versions helps a board see whether it is budgeting for stability, hoping for unusually strong fundraising, or preparing responsibly for rising demand.